Michigan's Top 10 Strategic Education Plan

 - Provide adequate and equitable school funding

-Metrics are a critical component to MI Top 10 SEP.
+Metrics are a critical component to the Strategic Plan.
 Each goal of the plan has corresponding metrics that are reviewed and reported on annually.
 These metrics help tell important information about how the state is doing in obtaining the identified goals and provides a basis for areas of improvement.
 Where available, metrics are reported for all students and all groups of students (gender, race/ethnicity, students with disabilities/students without disabilities, economically disadvantaged/non-economically disadvantaged, English learners/non-English learners).